Social Media

 Image credit: Lower Seletar Water Sports Centre

-7. Kayak Tour: Kayakasia
+7. Kayakasia tours

 kayaking singapore kayakasia mangrove kayaking

-Image Credit: Kayakasia via Facebook
+Image credit: Kayakasia via Facebook

-depends on location.
+How much: Depends on location.
 Book here.

-8. Kayaking and fishing: Kayak Fishing Fever
+8. Kayak Fishing Fever

 Kayaking in singapore with kayak fishing fever - kayaks